pribis/yagi/README.md

 ##### gam command
 As shown above, the command sequence has a gam command to execute.
-The import part are the placeholders, specified but a single underscore attached to the beginning and end of the word.
-These become the prompt YAGI will use to gather information from you.
+The important parts are the placeholders, specified by a single underscore attached to the beginning and end of the word.
+These become the prompts YAGI will use to gather information from you.
 For example, the above command will result in the following prompts:
 > email:
 > username:

 If you want the placeholder to be more informative, do not use spaces, use underscores.
-Ex. _type_your_email_ will produce:
+Ex. \_type\_your\_email\_ will produce:
 > type your email.

-[NOTE: Use at your own risk.
-This program is covered under the GNU GPL (v3).]

 #### command_groups